Eurojackpot: Jackpot behaviour

-Up to January 31, 2013 the Eurojackpot lottery had a 'rolldown' clause: in case the jackpot is not won for 12 consecutive draws, the 13th draw will be subject to a rolldown whereby if no winner is able to match all 7 winning numbers, the jackpot is paid out to the next winning tier where a winner is available.
-It was this clause that set the previous jackpot record of 27,545,857.50 Euros in August 2012, as a German player who correctly matched the 5 main numbers, but only one of the Euronumbers (out of two), walked away with the jackpot in the second prize tier.
+Up to January 31, 2013 the Eurojackpot lottery had a 'rolldown' clause: in case the jackpot is not won for twelve consecutive draws, the thirteenth draw will be subject to a rolldown whereby if no winner is able to match all seven winning numbers, the jackpot is paid out to the next winning tier where a winner is available.
+It was this clause that set the previous jackpot record of €27,545,857.50 in August 2012, as a German player who correctly matched the five main numbers, but only one of the Euronumbers (out of two), walked away with the jackpot in the second prize tier.

 For the groups except the first one, the winning amounts are calculated nationally, and they can vary by country based on number of winners, lottery tax and other reasons.